jadetherras/ADAlligators_website/3Methods.md

         plot2:'newlywed carl  goes to war where he endures major suffering. back home, wife pauli  starves, becomes a prostitute to survive, and their baby dies.'
   </code></details>

-We want the model to return a array of prediction, one prediction per plot.
+We want the model to return an array of predictions, one prediction per plot.
 We specified a task and a return type using a function.

 <h4>Custom function for classification</h4>